 Bar has received many outstanding notations including Performing Songwriter’s DIY Top 5 CDs of the Year for Parachute in 2007; one of Top 5 CDs chosen by Chuck Eliot of WXPN Radio Philadelphia for Parachute.

-- Two seasons of house concerts around the north and southeastern United States (2010, 2011)
+- Two seasons of house concerts around the northern and southeastern United States (2010, 2011)

 - Maverick Concert Hall, 2012